ZsoltMolnarrr/SpellEngine/README.md

 # 🤝 Compatibility for third party content

+## 🤖 Automatic compatibility

+Sword like weapons are automatically picked up, and assigned _spell casting from spell book_ capability.
+This feature is turned on by default, it can be disabled in `config/spell_engine/server/json5`, black listing and white listing are also supported in form of regex.

 ## 🗡️ Adding spell casting capability for weapons

 Spell Engine is primarily data-driven, to specify what spells an item can cast, create a JSON file at: `data/MOD_ID/spell_assignments/ITEM_NAME.json`.
 (For example: `data/minecraft/spell_assignments/golden_axe.json`)